Sufficient conditions for a digraph to contain: a pre-Hamiltonian cycle and cycles of lengths 3 and 4

-Motivated by the last results, we investigated the Hamiltonicity (when $p$ is even) and pancyclcity (when $p$ is arbitrary) such digraphs.
-Building on some of the ideas in Thomassen's paper, we have given a complete description of whether such digraphs are Hamiltonian ($p$ is even) and are pancyclic ($p$ is arbitrary).
-Since the proofs is very long, we have divided it into three parts.
-Note that these results were only reported in \cite{[6], [7]}, without their proofs .
-The proofs have never been published.
-In this paper, we provide a full description of the following: (i) for $k=3$ and $k=4$, the digraph $D$ contains a cycle of length $k$; and (ii) the digraph $D$ contains a pre-Hamiltonian cycle, i.e. a cycle of length $p-1$.
+Motivated by the last results, we investigated the Hamiltonicity (when $p$ is even) and pancyclcity (when $p$ is arbitrary) of such digraphs.
+Building on some of the ideas in Thomassen's paper, we have given a complete description of whether such digraphs are Hamiltonian ($p$ is even) and pancyclic ($p$ is arbitrary).
+Since the proof is very long, we have divided it into three parts.
+Note that these results were only reported in \cite{[6]} and in \cite{[7]}, without their proofs.
+The proof have never been published.
+In this paper, we provide a full description of the following: (i) for $k=3$ and $k=4$, the digraph $D$ contains a cycle of length $k$; and (ii) the digraph $D$ contains a pre-Hamiltonian cycle, i.e., a cycle of length $p-1$.